NafiurSiddiqui/Gatsby-learner/README.md

 ## Static query

 For any query outside of the pages, like components you need to either use `useStaticQuery` hook or `StaticQuery` component.
 For more modern approch you can use the hook.
 Although I faced some bugs during usage of hooks but you can comment out or restatrt the server once or twice to make the query works.
-In case, nothign works, do follow the instruction and raise an issue.
+In case, nothign works, go to [gatsby issue](https://github.com/gatsbyjs/gatsby/issues/24902) see if they work, otherise do follow the instruction and raise an issue.

 If everything works, go to [blogs](src/pages/blogs.js) and see how the static data fethcing works.